 Demand for Top Business Professionals Is Growing

 While individual businesses have their own cycles of upturn and downturn, business as a whole always has new opportunities for growth—particularly now that it is conducted on a global scale.
 These business opportunities often translate into job opportunities for those with an MBA degree.
-For example, according to the Bureau of Labor Statistics, the demand for marketing managers is expected to increase by 10% from 2016 to 2026, faster than the national average for all occupations.†
+For example, according to the Bureau of Labor Statistics, the demand for marketing managers is expected to increase by 7% from 2019 to 2029, faster than the national average for all occupations.2

 Many Top Business Jobs Pay Well

 A master’s in business administration can give you advanced skills and an exceptional level of knowledge.
 And many businesses are willing to pay well for that, particularly at the management level.
-For instance, the median annual wage for marketing managers was $131,180 in May 2016.‡
+For instance, the median annual wage for sales managers was $132,290 in May 2020.3

 How Can You Earn Your MBA Degree?